tinymce/tinymce-docs/_includes/release-notes/new-features.md

 ### Context Menu

 The context menu is a new configurable component added in TinyMCE 5.0 .
 It appears when the user right-clicks in the editable area.
 By default, it does not disable the operating system's native context menu, if there are no items to display at the cursor position the native context menu will be shown.
 The context menu supports both individual menu items and dynamic context menu sections.
-Refer the [context menu]({{site.baseurl}}/ui-components/contextmenu/) documentation, for more information.
+Refer to the [context menu]({{site.baseurl}}/ui-components/contextmenu/) documentation, for more information.

 ### Context Toolbars

 A context toolbar is a pop-up toolbar that appears when a specific type of content is focused.
 It contains the toolbar buttons relevant to that content.
 The context toolbar makes a limited number of relevant choices more visible and readily accessible.
-Refer the [Context Toolbar]({{site.baseurl}}/ui-components/contexttoolbar/) documentation, for more information.
+Refer to the [Context Toolbar]({{site.baseurl}}/ui-components/contexttoolbar/) documentation, for more information.

 ### Custom Menu Items

 The Custom Menu items configurations options has changed in TinyMCE 5.0.
 The `addMenuItem` has a new configuration.
 A new method `addToggleMenuItem` has been added which is an explicit method for creating toggle menu items similar to the new special toolbar button methods.
-Refer the [configuration]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#menunbspbutton) documentation, for more information on `editor.menuitems`.
+Refer to the [configuration]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#menunbspbutton) documentation, for more information on `editor.menuitems`.

 <!-- ### Custom Sidebars